ShravyaDsouza/Customer-Segmentation-and-Churn-Prediction/README.md

 ## Overview
 This repository contains a series of projects focused on **Customer Segmentation** and **Churn Prediction** across various industries.
 Customer segmentation helps businesses understand the different groups of customers they serve, while churn prediction identifies customers who are likely to leave.
 Both tasks are crucial for creating targeted marketing strategies and improving customer retention.

-Each subfolder in this repository is dedicated to a specific industry or dataset, showcasing how segmentation and churn prediction techniques can be applied across different domains.
+Each subfolder in this repository is dedicated to a specific industry, showcasing how segmentation and churn prediction techniques can be applied across different domains.
 The projects include data preprocessing, exploratory data analysis, feature engineering, and the application of machine learning models such as K-Means for segmentation and classification algorithms for churn prediction.

 ## Project Structure
 ```